Keeping Core Data in Sync Between ServiceNow® Environments

 Going with the (Data) Flow

 So how do you begin?
-Start by determining the way you want information to flow.
+Start by determining the way you want the information to flow.
 There are multiple ways to go about it, each with their own pros and cons:

 OPTION 1: From Dev to Prod

 Say we consider Dev to be the source of truth.
 That means that all of the core data gets entered and manipulated in Dev and then those changes get pushed to the other instances.
-Seems legit, right?
+It seems legit, right?
 Your developers are used to making changes in Dev and pushing them up to Prod, it’s a familiar way to work.
 You don’t want them messing with live data in PROD, do you?

 Well, maybe.
 One of the problems with flowing information from Dev to Prod is that so many people have access to that data in Dev.
 It’s hard to trust data that everyone has had their hands and their test uploads and their data dumps on.
 Can we really be 100% sure that the spreadsheet of new asset tags that were uploaded last week didn’t make any changes to our core data?
 Do we want to have to do all that double-checking all the time?
 Maybe.
 Maybe not.